Frequently Asked, FAQ

 When to Go?

-High season is Memorial Day to Labor Day.
+High season is Memorial Day to September 26th.
 Reservations are highly recommended.
 Fall foliage is also a great time to go.
 There are many different events happening during the year.
-Autumn shoulder season is Sept 19 to Nov 13.
+Autumn shoulder season is Sept 26th to Halloween.
 Tip: From the end of May to June 15th, rates are generally cheaper and there are fewer crowds.

 Ogunquit has several ATM’s and two Banks (Key, & Kennebunk Savings, next to Ogunquit Beach Inn).
 Most restaurants take debit and credit cards.
 All banks will convert Canadian currency.
 Kennebunk Savings usually has the best rates for foreign exchanges.